melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 ### Blocks

-In Reason, "sequence expressions" are created with `{}` and evaluate to their last statement.
+In OCaml, "sequence expressions" are created with `{}` and evaluate to their last statement.
 In JavaScript, this can be simulated via an immediately-invoked function expression (since function bodies have their own local scope).